 2018 marks the 47th season of the Sarasota Institute of Lifetime Learning.
 We are proud to continue serving you, our audience.
 SILL's Global Issues Series will present a broad overview of the global challenges we face.
 We will look at these challenges in the context of the new Administration in the U.S. which has adjusted the prism we use.
 We will deal globally with regions from China, Korea and Russia to our NAFTA partners and the Middle East.
 We will examine domestic challenges as well, such as the opioid crisis, automation or artificial intelligence and our changing politics.
 Areas of compelling interest which will shape our futures will be examined in depth for our 2018 participants by lecturers extremely well versed in these areas.

-Many of the 2016 speakers are new to the SILL audiences, offering perspectives that have not been heard here before.
-Other favorite speakers are returning to the program to present their perspectives on key issues like the future of the European Union and the foreign policy challenges our next President will face.
+We have a good mix of returning and new speakers for 2018.
+Ten speakers are new to the SILL audiences, offering perspectives that have not been heard here before.
+Another 7 are returning speakers we have did not have the possibility to hear from last year but who have been well received in the past.
+Other favorite speakers are returning to the program to present their perspectives on key issues like the impact of Brexit and the future of the European Union and the motivations behind Russia's changing push for greater global influence.

-Our facilitators for this seasonís Global Issues programs are: Bob Barylski, Beth Cotner, Bob Deutsch, Richard Friedman, Peter Huber, Jorie Lueloff, James McGee, Lionel Olmer, Jeffrey Olsen, Chet Thompson, Bob Toplin, and Roy Turret.
+Our Program Committee for this season's Global Issues programs are: Bob Barylski, Beth Cotner, Bob DeFillippi, Bob Deutsch, Richard Friedman, Peter Huber, Jorie Lueloff, Jeffrey Olsen, Chet Thompson and Bob Toplin.